Cross-Chain or Multichain: What’s The Difference?

 Multichain and Cross-Chain Compared

-So to summarize, mutichain technology creates an internet of blockchains capable of communicating freely while remaining secure thanks to a shared underlying security layer, while cross-chain technology uses smart contracts to create synthetic versions of your coins that are able to interact with other blockchains directly.
+So to summarize, multichain technology creates an internet of blockchains capable of communicating freely while remaining secure thanks to a shared underlying security layer.
+While cross-chain technology uses smart contracts to create synthetic versions of your coins that are able to interact with other blockchains directly.

 The Future of Blockchain